 On Friday evening, Amar convinced Hazan to share a taxi with him.
 The terrorist then took Hazan to an open field north of Siniria (near Azun), killed him, and dumped his body in a well.

 On Saturday, the Shabak raided the Amar house in Beit Amin near Kalkilya searching for Hazan.
-Under interrogation Amar admitted he kidnapped and killed Hazan in an attempt to free his brother, Nur al-Adin Amar, a PLO (Fatah) Tanzin terrorist held in Israeli jail since 2003.
+Under interrogation Amar admitted he kidnapped and killed Hazan in an attempt to free his brother, Nur al-Adin Amar, a PLO (Fatah) Tanzim terrorist held in Israeli jail since 2003.

 Amar led them to the body, which the air force extricated from the 7 meter well with a helicopter.

 Other Amar family members have been arrested and are under interrogation to see if they played a role in the murder.
 Security personnel are also talking with Nur al-Adin to see his role in the terrorist attack.

 The owner of the restaurant claims that Nidal Amar had a valid work permit, which is unusual when a close relative is in jail for terrorist activities.
 The police and Shabak are checking on the claim.

 A senior IDF officer said that Amar did not have a valid work permit and was within pre-1967 Israel illegally, but he was in the process of attempting to legally gaining permanent entry via the “family reunification” program, after marrying an Israeli Arab from Jujilya.